sturdy-dev/codeball-action/README.md

 ### Forks and private repositories

-By default, only pull requests from a fork does not have "write" permissions when running in GitHub Actions, and those Pull Requests can not be approved.
+By default, pull requests from a fork does not have "write" permissions when running in GitHub Actions, and those Pull Requests can not be approved or labeled.

 If you're using forks from a private repository, and want to use Codeball on Pull Requests created from a fork.
 Enable "Send write tokens to workflows from fork pull requests" on the repository ([docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-private-repository-forks)).